devopsengineerDan/supreme-penetration-testing-cheat-sheet/README.md

+# 🚀 SQL INJECTION ZIP FILE

-# Penetration Testing Cheat Sheet
+# 🚀 Penetration Testing Cheat Sheet

 This is more of a checklist for myself.
 May contain useful tips and tricks.